MicrosoftDocs/cpp-docs/docs/mfc/reference/canimationcontroller-class.md

 ##  <a name="enableprioritycomparisonhandler"></a>  CAnimationController::EnablePriorityComparisonHandler

-Sets or releases the priority comparison handler to call to determine whether a scheduled storyboard can be cancelled, concluded, trimmed or compressed.
+Sets or releases the priority comparison handler to call to determine whether a scheduled storyboard can be canceled, concluded, trimmed or compressed.

 ```
 virtual BOOL EnablePriorityComparisonHandler(DWORD dwHandlerType);